aio-libs/sockjs/README.rst

 `pyramid_sockjs` is a `gevent <http://www.gevent.org/>`_-based `SockJS <http://sockjs.org>`_ integration for
 `Pyramid <http://www.pylonsproject.org/>`_.
-SockJS interface is implemented as a `pyramid route <http://pyramid.readthedocs.org/en/latest/narr/urldispatch.html>`_.
-It runs inside WSGI app rather than WSGI server.
+SockJS interface is implemented as a `pyramid route <http://pyramid.readthedocs.org/en/latest/narr/urldispatch.html>`_. pyramid_sockjs runs inside a WSGI application rather than WSGI server.
+This means all of your previous WSGI/Pyramid experience will be relevant.
 Its possible to create any number of different sockjs routes, ie `/__sockjs__/*` or `/mycustom-sockjs/*`.
 You can provide different session implementation and management for each sockjs route.